Log in to your account to record your visit to this Discovery Stop.

 Novato History Museum

 The Novato History Museum is located in Downtown Novato at 815 De Long Ave.
 The main building is the 1850 Postmaster's House.
-Although the Museum is currently closed because of COVID-19, there are still many things you can see by visiting the grounds.
+The museum house is open to the public on Wendesdays, Thursdays and Saturdays from noon - 4:00 pm.
+In addition, there are many things you can see by visiting the grounds.
 See if you can find the old school bell that was used to signal the start of the school day.
 There is also a collection of farm tools, household items and even a wagon you can see on the back porch.

 In normal years, all of the third grade classes in the Novato public schools take a walking tour of Old Town Novato to learn about their community.
 You can download their history tour map and docent guide to take your family on the same tour.
 There is a surprising amount of old Novato history still visible in our downtown if you know where to look!
 If you want to find out more about the Novato History Museum, you can visit their website.